A Debt Management Plan allows you to get back in control of your debt. Your monthly payments are reduced to an amount you can afford.

 What is a Debt Management Plan?

-A Debt Management plan (DMP) is an agreement with your creditors allowing you to reduce your debt payments each month.
-This means the payments fit within a budget you can afford.
+A Debt Management plan (DMP) is an agreement with your creditors to reduce your debt payments each month to an amount you can afford.

-The agreement is informal.
+The Plan is informal.
 As such it can be started quickly.
-It allows you can reduce your debt payments immediately.
+It allows you can reduce your payments immediately.
 However debt is not automatically written off.

 If you use a DMP you still have to repay the debt you owe in full.
 Repayment times are therefore normally considerably increased.